Zoöp Observations: Thorn apple

 The motive of the unknown thorn apple sower remains completely obscure.
 They may have been fascinated by the thorn apple's toxicity.
 The plant, also known as jimsonweed or devil's snare, contains scopolamine and several other hallucinogenic alkaloids.
 Since thorn apple also grows as a weed in agricultural fields, the seeds sometimes unintentionally end up between those of millet and buckwheat.
 Foodstuffs prepared with millet or buckwheat flour that still contain traces of thorn apple can cause a bad trip in humans.
 Certain forms of religious ecstasy in the early modern Netherlands, such as the famous “Nijkerk turmoils” from 1749-1752, may have been induced by the presence of thorn apple traces in processed foodstuffs.

 Artist Frank Bruggeman, in collaboration with researcher and author Peter Zwaal, describes what he sees happening in The New Garden since spring 2022, when the Nieuwe Instituut officially became a zoop.
-In small vignettes, he outlines the dynamics between plants, animals, walkers, staff and other human and other-than-human presences in the outdoor space around the institute.
-From the return of the moorhen to the unexpected introduction of the cherry tomato.

 Read other observations